Pages

 *Although, that is highly debatable when Neolithic symbols and structures are taken into account.

 **Mutton are sheep older than three.
 In Ireland these are mostly ewes traded into the meat plants as “cull ewes”.
-They are culled because they don’t go into lamb, have traits you don’t want to breed from such as lameness or they can’t feed themselves because of teeth problems.
+They are culled because they don’t go into lamb, have traits you don’t want to breed from, such as lameness, or they can’t feed themselves because of teeth problems.
 These are called “broken mouthed ewes” and this can occur from the age of five.

 No comments: